alibhangoo/Restaurant-Rater/README.md

 **Reading the code:** Open using any IDE, or text editor

 **Description:** A web application that allows users to add, delete, rate, and filter restaurants and menu items.
 To rate restaurants and specific food, users can create accounts.
-SQL is used to create tables, formulate quarries, and insert data to PostgreSQL.
-The Java Spring framework is used to take the SQL quarries and develop HTTP requests.
+SQL is used to create tables, formulate queries, and insert data to PostgreSQL.
+The Java Spring framework is used to take the SQL queries and develop HTTP requests.
 Angular is used develop services to populate the HTML templates, implement routing, and building a dynamic web page.

 **Background:** Group project for Database I, a second year Computer Science course at the University of Ottawa.